mvolkmann/blog/src/tailwind.md

 ## Cons

+- **Feels like giving up**
+  CSS emphasizes defining classes that describe sets of CSS properties that can be applied to multiple HTML elements.
+  Thought goes into identifying well-named, cohesive sets of these properties.
+  Using Tailwind feels like giving up on trying to do this.
+  It encourages treating every HTML element as a one-off, just applying the styling that each element needs.

 - **Learning curve**
   CSS has a steep learning curve.
 Tailwind adds to that.
   Effective use of Tailwind requires good knowledge of CSS.